 The COSSA Distinguished Service Award recognizes leaders who have gone above and beyond to promote, protect, and advance the social and behavioral science research enterprise.
-Recipients are identified and selected by COSSA’s Board of Directors.
-The award is presented annually as part of COSSA’s Science Policy Conference and Social Science Advocacy Day.
+The COSSA Public Impact Award is awarded to individuals or organizations who are using social and behavioral science research to achieve notable improvements in communities.
+Awardees are chosen by the COSSA Board of Directors, which represents COSSA’s governing member associations.
+The awards are presented during COSSA’s annual Social Science Advocacy Day.

 Representative Lipinski and Dr. Riley represent the type of leadership across the legislative and executive branches of government the social and behavioral sciences need to flourish and continue to produce the type of findings that have already improved the lives of countless Americans.
 Representative Lipinski is one of social science’s most stalwart champions in Congress and has long been a vocal advocate for the many benefits research in the social and behavioral sciences have generated.
 Dr. Riley’s leadership of OBSSR has helped ensure that the social and behavioral sciences are thriving at NIH and continue to generate vital insights into the ways that behavioral and social factors shape our health.
 (Press release)